JosephMawer/TraderVI/README.md

 ## Goals and Intentions

-* Learn cool algoritms for time series data
+* Learn and implement algoritms for time series data
 * Back test our algorithms to prove they work
   * _In the context of time-series forecasting, the notion of backtesting refers to the process of assessing the accuracy of a forecasting method using existing historical data.
 The process is typically iterative and repeated over multiple dates present in the historical data._
 * Make money